 The Maryland Court of Appeals reached a decision in University of Maryland Medical System v.
 Waldt, a case that is reverberating among medical malpractice lawyers in Maryland.
 (Note: In yet another incredible turn, the Maryland high court has – temporarily at least – withdrawn this opinion.)
 Yet the back story is better than the case.
-The case was tried by two of the most prolific lawyers in Maryland’s history: Steve Snyder and Billy Murphy.
+Two of the most prolific lawyers in Maryland’s history tried this case: Steve Snyder and Billy Murphy.
 As discussed below, Steve Snyder said he would retire if he lost this case on appeal.
 (I think he will get a takey-backsie on this one.)
-At some point in the trial, the Baltimore City judge that tried the case was obligated to give this admonition:
+In the trial, the Baltimore City judge that tried the case had to give this admonition:

 “This is it.
 Last warning to everybody,” she said.
 “No finger-pointing, children.
 No stomping your feet.
 No screaming.
 No yelling.
 No dancing around.
 No calling names.
 No throwing sticks and stones.
 No putting gum in each other’s hair.”